Gerald J. Wasserburg

+Education

-After leaving the US army, where he received the Combat Infantryman Badge, he graduated from high school and attended college on the G.I.
+After leaving the US Army, where he received the Combat Infantryman Badge, he graduated from high school and attended college on the G.I.
 Bill.
-Wasserburg completed his Ph.D. from the University of Chicago in 1954, with a thesis on the development of K–Ar dating, done under the sponsorship of Prof. H. C. Urey and Prof M. G. Inghram.
-He joined the faculty at Caltech in 1955 as Assistant Professor.
-He became Associate Professor in 1959 and Professor of Geology and Geophysics in 1962.
+Wasserburg completed his Ph.D. from the University of Chicago in 1954, with a thesis on the development of K–Ar dating, done under the sponsorship of Harold Urey and Mark Inghram.

+Career

+Academia

+He joined the faculty at Caltech in 1955 as assistant professor.
+He became associate professor in 1959 and professor of geology and geophysics in 1962.
 In 1982 he became the John D. MacArthur Professor of Geology and Geophysics; he retired in 2001.
 He, Typhoon Lee and D.A.
-Papanastassiou discovered the presence of short-lived radioactive 26Al in the early solar system and short-lived 107Pd with William R. Kelly.
+Papanastassiou discovered the presence of short-lived radioactive 26Al in the early Solar System and short-lived 107Pd with William R. Kelly.